Code behind the WordPress.org Contributor Dashboard.

 Uses existing WordPress.org accounts and activity data, does not display personal or sensitive information.

-Events (raw data)
+Events (raw data, immutable)

 Raw activity records stored in wp_wporgcd_events.
 Each event has:

 event_id — Unique identifier (for deduplication)contributor_id — Usernameevent_type — Activity typeevent_created_date — When it occurredcontributor_created_date — Optional registration dateevent_data — Optional JSON metadataEvents are immutable once imported.
-New event types are auto-created during import.

 This ensures that if you import December events in January, the status calculations use December as “now”, not January.